xcore/sc_dsp_filters/README.rst

 generates biquad coefficients and a response curve.
 Coefficients and response curves are computed based on algorithms by Robert Bristow-Johnson.

+The current versions are written for readability - less readable versions to follow.

 Known Issues
 ============

-* Makefile should invoke biquad generator properly - currently relies on gcc.
+* Makefile should invoke biquad generator properly - currently relies on gcc, and currently recreates files unnecessarily.

 Required Repositories
 ================